A-Z of WALKS and CATEGORIES

 ALERT Details of the Route no longer seems accessible on the Holst Birthplace Museum Website; so I have replaced the Link with one to an outline PDF courtesy of LDWA.

 '1066 Harold's Way is not a particularly demanding walk.
-There are no steep climbs up rocky hills sides, weaving in and out of tumbling streams or walking on land more suitable for sheep. ...
+There are no steep climbs up rocky hill ...

 Read More...